Cytomegalovirus (Amniotic Fluid)

 Make sure to tell the healthcare provider if you are taking antiviral medicines, even

 if it's for something common like cold sores.
-In addition, be sure your healthcare
+Be sure your healthcare provider knows

-provider knows about all other medicines, herbs, vitamins, and supplements you are
+about all other medicines, herbs, vitamins, and supplements you are taking.
+This includes